SectionX/project-etch-a-sketch/README.md

 Things I've learned:

-1) One of the most annoying bugs is forgetting to add the letters 'px' in CSS styles.
+1) One of the most annoying bugs is forgetting to add the letters 'px' when manipulating styles through JS.

    Good thing that most dynamic resizing takes place in css so I don't have to deal with it too much.
 Getting style info in JS is a bit odd.
 I had to use the getComputedStyle function which took a while to find.
 I really hope there is a node method to get them.